 1. Risk Assessment:

 One of the cornerstones of FATF's approach is the risk-based approach (RBA) to AML efforts.
-This organization’s guidelines emphasize the importance of conducting comprehensive risk assessments to identify and understand the specific money laundering and terrorist financing risks faced by a country or institution.
-This enables tailored and effective strategies to be developed, ensuring that resources are focused on areas of highest vulnerability.
+It emphasizes the importance of conducting risk assessments to identify the specific money laundering and terrorist financing risks.
+This enables effective strategies to be developed, ensuring that resources are focused on areas of highest vulnerability.

 2. Legal Framework and Regulatory Measures:

-The FATF guidelines provide a comprehensive framework for countries to establish robust legal and regulatory measures to combat money laundering and terrorist financing.
-This includes criminalizing money laundering, establishing reporting mechanisms for suspicious transactions, and ensuring that beneficial ownership information is accessible and accurate.
+The FATF guidelines provide the framework to establish robust legal and regulatory measures to combat money laundering and terrorist financing.
+This includes criminalizing money laundering, establishing reporting mechanisms for suspicious transactions and ensuring that beneficial ownership information is accurate.

 3. Customer Due Diligence (CDD):

-The FATF underscores the significance of robust CDD protocols, necessitating that financial establishments accurately identify and authenticate their customers' identities, gain insight into the nature of their business connections, and evaluate the potential risks linked to those associations.
+The FATF highlights the significance of robust CDD protocols.
+This helps financial establishments accurately identify and authenticate their customers' identities.
+It also gains insight into the nature of their business connections and evaluates the potential risks.

 4. Record Keeping and Reporting:

-Adequate record-keeping and reporting mechanisms are crucial for effective AML efforts.
-FATF guidelines provide detailed recommendations on the types of records that should be maintained, the duration for which they should be retained, and the reporting mechanisms that should be in place to detect and report suspicious activities.
+Proper record-keeping and reporting mechanisms are crucial for effective AML efforts.
+FATF guidelines provide detailed recommendations on the types of records that should be maintained and the duration for which they should be retained.
+It also states the reporting mechanisms needed to detect and report suspicious activities.

 5. International Cooperation:

 AML and terrorist financing are transnational.
-The FATF promotes international cooperation among its member countries, encouraging the sharing of information and intelligence, mutual legal assistance, and extradition to ensure that criminals cannot exploit jurisdictional boundaries.
+The FATF promotes international cooperation among its member countries, encouraging the sharing of information, mutual legal assistance and extradition to ensure that criminals cannot exploit jurisdictional boundaries.

 6. Supervision and Enforcement: